 Skip to main content

-External functions in Databend allow you to define custom operations for processing data.
-These functions are implemented using an external server in programming languages such as Python.
-They represent an advanced form of custom operation, relying on an external server to define and execute custom data processing operations.
+External functions in Databend allow you to define custom operations for processing data using external servers written in programming languages like Python.
+These functions enable you to extend Databend's capabilities by integrating custom logic, leveraging external libraries, and handling complex processing tasks.
 Key features of external functions include:

-• Advanced Logic: External functions can implement advanced and sophisticated data processing logic, making them ideal for complex data processing scenarios.
+• Advanced Logic: Implement sophisticated data processing logic for complex scenarios.

 Supported Programming Languages